bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 The next reason to consider not using htmx is that there aren't any components available for it.
 If you go with react you get things like [MUI](https://mui.com/), [NextUI](https://nextui.org/) & [Chakra](https://chakra-ui.com/).

-With htmx, you get nothing.
-You have to figure out what components you want to use and then how to integrate them with htmx.
+With htmx, you get... nothing.
+You have to figure out what components you want to use and then how to integrate them with htmx using events and so forth.

 Do you really want to spend time figuring out how things like [lit](https://lit.dev/) work and then _also_ how to integrate them with htmx?
-It doesn't make sense.
-Far better to go with a front end library with off-the-shelf components you can just use without much fuss.
+That doesn't make any sense.
+Far better to go with a front end library with integrated, off-the-shelf components you can just use without any fuss.

 ## No Front-End/Back-End Split

 Another major reason to avoid htmx is that it eliminates the split between the Back-End & Front-End teams.
-They even have a page with a team [bragging about it](@/essays/a-real-world-react-to-htmx-port.md) when someone (foolishly) moved from React to htmx.
+They even have a page with a team [bragging about it as a virtue](@/essays/a-real-world-react-to-htmx-port.md) when a company (foolishly) moved from React to htmx.

-Now, the Front-End/Back-End split has been extremely successful for many companies, allowing the Front-End engineers to focus on building a good user experience, and the Back-End engineers to focus on getting the data access layer right.
+The Front-End/Back-End split has been extremely successful for many companies, allowing the Front-End engineers to focus on building a good user experience, and the Back-End engineers to focus on getting the data access layer right.